study-ORCATech-cloud/learn-and-earn-fork/DETAILS.md

 - Use `ProtectedRoute` component to guard routes.

 ### Content Management
-- Courses, learning paths, projects, labs, and roadmaps are modeled with TypeScript interfaces.
+- Courses, learning paths, projects, labs, and roadmaps are modeled with TypeScript interfaces including comprehensive completion field support.
-- Content is fetched via backend APIs and cached in context.
+- Content is fetched via backend APIs with specialized project handling using query parameters and cached in context.
+- Unified content viewing through LabViewerPage supporting all content types with consistent completion tracking.
+- Projects integrated with same infrastructure as labs and articles for seamless user experience.
+- Smart completion system with backend state synchronization prevents duplicate completion attempts.
 - Filtering and search implemented with custom hooks (`useCourseFilters`, `useSearch`).

 ### Operational Monitoring